VainF/Torch-Pruning/README.md

     # ...
 ```

-#### Soft Pruning
+#### Pruning by Masking

-It is easy to implement Soft Pruning leveraging ``interactive=True``, which zeros out parameters without removing them.
+It is possible to implement masking-based Pruning leveraging ``interactive=True``, which zeros out parameters without removing them.
 An example can be found in [tests/test_soft_pruning.py](https://github.com/VainF/Torch-Pruning/blob/c9cea192a31f64e5ea26c095a70e2e93acf0be77/tests/test_soft_pruning.py#L39)

 #### Group-level Pruning